Hey Kids (Start Here)

 Hermann looks up at him.

-“Unfortunately,” Newton continues, meeting his eyes, leaning forward, snapping into rare and total simpatico, “in this particular case, the ‘end game’ is the ending of our civilization.
-And it was always you, right from the beginning—you were the guy addressing the etiology of this horrific mess of a ‘war’, and if anyone’s funding should have been preserved, should have been continued to the very end, until the concept of money collapsed—it was yours.
-They don’t get it.
-They don’t get it.
-They’ve never gotten it.
-The breach must be shut.
-Nothing else will fix this problem.”
+“Unfortunately,” Newton continues, meeting his eyes, leaning forward with rare and total simpatico, “in this particular case, the ‘end game’ is the end of civilization.
+And it was always you, right from the beginning, you were the guy addressing the etiology of this mess of a ‘war’, and if anyone’s funding should have been preserved, should have been continued to the very end, until the concept of money collapsed—it was yours.
+The Breach must be shut.”

 Hermann raises his eyebrows.

-Newton begins working a finger into the tight knot of his already too-lose tie.
-“This entire time?
-You have been right about that.
+Newton works a finger into the tight knot of his already too-loose tie.
+“You’ve been right about that.
+From day one.
 You’re still right about that.
-You have had your eye on the end game for the entire metaphorical chess match, dude; and it must suck to feel like that guy who knows what must be done but whom no one’s listening to, and I just—”
+You’ve had your eye on the end game for the whole chess match, dude, and it must suck to feel like that guy who knows what to do if only anyone would listen, and I just—”

-Newton pauses to drag his previously knotted tie into a linear drape over the back of his neck, entirely unaware that Hermann may throttle him with it if he does not complete his thought.
+Newton shrugs, then drags his narrow tie into a linear drape over the back of his neck, blissfully unaware that Hermann may throttle him with it if he doesn’t complete his thought.

-Hermann’s funding has been cut; he has just calculated the approximate expiration date for his own civilization; he is tired; he has not spoken with his father in eighteen months; the room is dark; the sake is warm; and the light from his bedside table glints off reflective surfaces everywhere—his mirror, his dead computer screen, the glass of sake in his hand, the metal of the walls, the frame of his bed, the pen in Newton’s pocket, his eyewear, and his hair.
+Hermann’s funding has been cut; he’s just calculated the approximate expiration date for his own species; he’s tired; he hasn’t spoken with his father in eighteen months; the room is dark; the sake is warm; and the light from his bedside table glints off reflective surfaces everywhere—his mirror, his dead computer screen, the glass in his hand, the metal of the walls, the frame of his bed, the pen in Newton’s pocket, his eyewear, and his hair.

 “Two years?”
-Newton whispers, with an uneven smile and solemn eyes, his thoughts evidently paralleling Hermann’s own.
+Newton’s smile is shaky and his eyes are solemn.
 “I’d better start spending down my savings.”

-“Um,” Newton says, without looking at him.
+“Um,” Newton says.
 “I sort of figure that if we’re going to cross this bridge we might as well set it on fire.
 Discuss.”

-Newton fixes him with a gaze that is the undeniable apex of Geiszlerian virescence; bright, intent, magnificent.
-He doesn’t elect to reply in words, per se, he simply pushes Hermann back against the covers of his own neatly made bed, climbs on top of him, and authoritatively continues what Hermann so impulsively started.
+Newton fixes him with a gaze from the undeniable apex of Geiszlerian virescence; bright, intent, magnificent.
+He doesn’t elect to reply in words, he simply pushes Hermann back against the covers of his own neatly made bed, climbs atop him, and authoritatively continues what Hermann so impulsively started.

-It strikes Hermann then, beneath the ache in his hip and the sensory flux in skin that has gone so long without human contact, that this—whatever it is that they are doing—is neither a promise nor a thing to be ignored.
-Much like Newton himself.
+It strikes Hermann then, beneath the ache in his hip and the sensory flux in skin gone hungry for human contact, that this—whatever they’re doing—is neither a promise nor a thing to be ignored.

 Bridges burned indeed, Hermann reflects.

-“Oh certainly not,” Newton replies, agreeably breathless and already pleasantly disheveled.
-“Please do not think that this means I will be building you an intellectual ziggurat of any kind.
+“Oh certainly not,” Newton replies, agreeably breathless and pleasantly disheveled.
+“Please don’t assume I’ll be building you an intellectual ziggurat of any kind.
 No temples to math.
 No temples to numbers.
 No altars to rationalism.”

-“I would never assume such a thing,” Hermann whispers, kissing the shell of Newton’s ear.
-“Please do not take this experience as tacit permission to allow your studies in comparative anatomy to intrude into my workspace.”
+Hermann kisses the shell of Newton’s ear.
+“Please don’t take this experience as tacit permission to allow your studies in comparative anatomy to extend into my workspace.”

-Newton shivers in a way that Herman finds extremely satisfying.
-“Well it’s going to be hard,” he replies, his fingertips tracing the line of Hermann’s jaw.
+Newton shivers.
+“It’ll be hard.”
+He traces a fingertip along the line of Hermann’s jaw.
 “But I’ll make an effort.
-Please do not conclude from my comments this evening that I will be calling you ‘right’ about anything on a regular basis.”
+Please don’t conclude from my comments this evening that I’ll be calling you ‘right’ about anything on a regular basis.”

-“If you leave my shirt on,” Newton whispers, attempting to kiss Hermann and smile at the same time with limited success, “that means you have to respect me in the morning.”
+“If you leave my shirt on,” Newton whispers, “that means you have to respect me in the morning.”

 “Don’t be ridiculous,” Hermann replies.

-“I’m really not sure how I’m supposed to take that,” Newton says.
+“I’m not sure how I’m supposed to take that,” Newton says.

 “The hair?”
-Newton replies, pulling back and looking straight at him, his left thumb still trailing along Hermann’s jaw.
+Newton asks, his thumb trailing a line along Hermann’s jaw.

-“Yes,” Hermann says, without sound.
-“That is where it all began to go wrong, I think.
+Hermann nods.
+“That’s where it all went wrong, I think.
 When the ethos changed.
 When we began to favor the short term over the long.”

-“Nah,” Newton replies, smiling faintly at him.
-“We’re humans.
-Short-term rewards are going to get us every time.
+“Nah.”
+Newton smiles faintly.
+“We’re human.
+Short-term rewards get us every time.
 As for where it went wrong?
 Well.
 That was somewhere in the quantum foam.
 You know how it is.
-Some wave function collapses into a shit outcome and planetside real-estate hits rock bottom.”
+Some wave function collapses into an Eldritch nadir and planetside real-estate hits rock bottom.”

 “The numbers say no,” Newton says gently, “but I’m not impressed.”

-“I see no way out,” Hermann replies, shutting his eyes against a threatening heat, “I honestly see no way.”
+“I see no way out.”
+Hermann shuts his eyes against a threatening heat.
+“I honestly see no way.”

-“Oh you never know,” Newton murmurs, shifting slightly and pressing his lips against Hermann’s temple.
+“Oh you never know.”
+Newton presses a kiss to Hermann’s temple.
 “We’ll find a place and we’ll dig our last ditch with whatever we’ve got to dig it with.
 In the meantime, what the heck are you doing, dude, interrupting my carpe diem style make-out with your angsting about the fall of civilization, I mean really.
 Talk about missing the very nice trees for the very ominous forest.”

 “Apologies,” Hermann whispers.